akaraw/Synteny-analysis-with-progressiveCactus-and-Mummer/README.md

 This pipeline describes the method of multiple avian genome analysis and synteny analysis
 ***The genomes used are as follows***

-Pekin duck genome (Ans platyrhynchos) ZJU1.0 NCBI
+Pekin duck genome (Anas platyrhynchos) ZJU1.0 NCBI

 Red jungel fowl (Gallus gallus) genome GRCg6a[galg6a] Ensembl